July 21, 2020

 While July is typically the month that we celebrate our nation’s independence from Great Britain, I invite you to consider your own independence instead.
 Think about all of the things that are holding you back from successfully practicing the protocol.
 Is it social pressure, family commitments, work obligations, or maybe that constant negative little voice in your head leading you to think you’re not worth it?
 I get it.
 I’ve experienced all of these and more.
 When I finally declared my independence and decided to make myself a priority, I did it in a big way.
 I moved across the country, away from the bulk of my obligations, to an entirely new geographic location to reinvent a world where I was the priority.
 You needn’t make that dramatic of a move, but the shift that occurs in your mind may be equally monumental.

 So many of us spend the bulk of our energy taking care of others.
-We do so in our interpersonal relationships, when caring for children, or even our elderly parents and relatives.
+We do so in our interpersonal relationships when caring for children or even our elderly parents and relatives.
 When you layer these responsibilities on top of the time and energy spent working to support ourselves and our families, it’s easy to feel like there’s just not enough time for self-care.
 Instead, you feel as though you’re simply surviving- trying to get through the day.
 I get it.
 I’ve been there.
 Silence that inner monologue of self-doubt and CHOOSE to make yourself a priority, replacing those negative thoughts with positive action.
 We now know that it takes at least a decade (or more) for the pathology that leads to cognitive decline to manifest as symptoms.
 The sooner you begin a prevention or reversal program, the better your chance of success.
-See tips below to help you overcome whatever is holding you back from declaring your independence and freedom to care for yourself.
+See the tips below to help you overcome whatever is holding you back from declaring your independence and freedom to care for yourself.

 Love Yourself